 Resident advisors (RAs) are 16 graduate student members of the GSAS Office of Student Affairs team who live on each floor of the four GSAS residence halls.
 RAs help students adjust to the Harvard community, aid in emergency situations, and serve as liaisons with the GSAS administration.
 Applicants must be degree candidates in good academic standing and must have lived for at least one term in a GSAS residence hall.
 Compensation includes a free room and a weekday lunch and dinner meal contract at Dudley House.

 Applications for RA positions are available in January for the upcoming academic year.
 For information, e-mail Ashley Skipwith, director of residential life, or call 617-495-5060.

 Freshman proctors provide guidance for first-year students in all aspects of their exploration of Harvard.
 They live in the freshman dormitories and are members of the College staff with whom first-year students have the most contact.
 The proctor application deadline is rolling; however priority is given to candidates who apply by early January.

 Resident tutors are members of the undergraduate Houses and play a vital role in the residential and educational life of undergraduates.
 The priority deadline to apply to be a resident tutor is typically the last day in January.
 Houses also appoint several nonresident tutors, who usually receive some meals and an opportunity to participate in House life in exchange for various duties.

-The GSAS Office of Admissions and Financial Aid assumes earnings of $10,830 in-kind compensation for ten-month resident tutors and freshmen proctors and an additional $1,572 for the summer.
+For 2018-2019, the GSAS Office of Admissions and Financial Aid assumes earnings of $11,160 in-kind compensation for ten-month resident tutors and freshmen proctors and an additional $1,620 for the summer.

 For those students who did not qualify for Federal Work-Study, part-time employment may be an attractive opportunity to help defray costs.
 The Harvard University Student Employment Office maintains listings of opening both on- or off-campus.